 The improved NJ algorithm~\cite{Paiva2011Tree} begins with a star tree formed by all $m$ objects on the distance matrix, represented by leaf nodes arranged in a circular configuration and connected by branches to a single central node.
-Then, it iteratively finds the closest neighboring pair among all possible pairs of nodes by the criterion of minimum evolution, which attempts to minimize the sum of all edge lengths for all nodes of tree.
+Then, it iteratively finds the closest neighboring pair among all possible pairs of nodes by the criterion of minimum evolution, which attempts to minimize the sum of all edge lengths for all nodes of the tree.
 Afterwards, the closest pair is clustered into a new internal node, and the distances from this node to the remaining ones are computed to be used in subsequent iterations.
-The algorithm stops when $m-2$ virtual nodes have been inserted into the tree, that i,s when the star tree is completely resolved in a binary tree.
+The algorithm stops when $m-2$ virtual nodes have been inserted into the tree, i.e., when the star tree is completely resolved into a binary tree.

-Algorithm~\ref{alg:alg1} illustrates the NJ tree procedure, which starts by computing the depth of the divergence for each node, that is, the sum of the distances from instance $i$ to all other nodes:
+Algorithm~\ref{alg:alg1} illustrates the NJ tree procedure, which starts by computing the depth of the divergence for each node, i.e., the sum of the distances from instance $i$ to all other~nodes:

-Then, it compute a new distance matrix based on the divergence $r_{i}$ in order to find the pair $i,j$ that are closest to each other:
+Then, it computes a new distance matrix based on the divergence $r_{i}$ in order to find the closest pair of nodes $i,j$:

 After finding the pair of nodes $i,j$, a virtual node $u$ is created as a parent of both $i$ and $j$.
 The length of the edge connecting $u$ to $i$ is:

 and the length of the edge connecting $u$ to $j$ is: